federatedplatforms/Docker-BDI-Node/README.md

 ### Node Identity

 You can configure the identity of the Corda node through the [node.conf](corda/node.conf) file.
 You can change the name and location of the organization, and you must set the host name or IP address of the node.
-Note that for testing purposes, it is useful to pick a unique country code.
-The country code does not have to correspond to a real country.

 ### GraphDB